Free the Spirit

 In today’s busy world few people find time to commune with nature and reap the rewards.
 As we walk among the trees, listen to the birds and breathe in the fresh air, we clear our mind, free our spirit and energise our well being.
 Nature ultimately makes us feel balanced, empowered and spiritually connected.

-NEXT Friday Night walks
+NEXT Friday Night walks - limited spaces

 18th December 2020 SOLSTICE meeting 7pm PROMPT meeting outside Lewisham DLR STATION LAST ONE!